 The Sky Bar at the Lebua State Tower was a firm Bangkok nightlife favourite in well before the boys in The Hangover II got there in 2011.
 That said, the influence of the Hollywood blockbuster has clearly rubbed off on the Sky Bar, which is now usually gets packed-out every night with tourists eager to get a bird’s-eye-view of the city, as well as that all-important photo in front of Lebua’s iconic dome structure.

 Despite the crowds, Lebua’s Sky Bar is still up there with some of the best rooftop bars in the world.
 Sitting pretty 63 storeys up, the views over Bangkok and the nearby Chao Phraya River are quite breathtaking.
-Alongside that stunning golden dome (which you’re sure to recognise from the movie), Sky Bar has a fantastic international menu and a luxurious list of exotic cocktails, imported wines and beers.
-A real sophisticated Bangkok experience with not a flip flop in sight.
+Alongside that stunning golden dome (which you’re sure to recognise from the movie), Sky Bar has a luxurious list of exotic cocktails, imported wines and beers.
+A real sophisticated Bangkok experience with not a flip flop in sight - the only problem is you can't sit down while you enjoy your cocktail.
 Read More...

 - Opening Hours: 18:00 - 00:00